ShmitU1/url-shortening/README.md

 # Url Shortening Page

 In this project I used the Reactjs library thanks to which I was able to write clean and readable code faster by also separating it into individual components.
-I also used SCSS preprocesor style this individual components.
+I also used SCSS style this individual components.
 I used axios library to fetch the data.

 ### The challenge